 - Step 6: Make it better for manufacturing

 - Step 8: Tooling

 - Step 9: Production

-Many design activities are performed in parallel in each area, but each step of the design process is detailed separately for discussion purposes.
+Many design activities are carried out simultaneously in various areas of the design, but each step of the design process is independently outlined for discussion.

 - Step 1 –Defining End-Use Requirements ->>

 - Step 4 – Design Part In Accordance with Materials Selected